Koromix/rygel/web/koffi.dev/pages/load.md

 *Changed in Koffi 3.1.0*

-To find an exported variable symbol, use `lib.symbol(name, type)`.
+To find an exported variable symbol, use `lib.symbol(name)`.
 You need to specify its name and its type.

 ```c
 int my_int = 42;